 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 - You will need to be well hydrated for the kidney test to work.
 You may need to drink 2 to 3 glasses of water before the test, or as directed.
 You may need to empty your bladder right before the test.
-Your caregiver may need to insert a catheter to drain your urine.
-A full bladder can cause the test to take longer and may affect the results.
-A catheter can help your caregiver find any blockages in your urinary tracts.

 During your test: